aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-documents/_index.md

 ---
 title: Working with Documents
 linktitle: Working with Documents
 type: docs
 weight: 10
 url: /net/working-with-documents/
 lastmod: "2020-12-18"
-description: This article describes to you what manipulations can be done with the document with the Aspose.PDF library.
+description: This article describes to you what manipulations can be done with the document with Aspose.PDF library.
 aliases:
     - /pdf/net/working-with-document/
     - /pdf/net/working-with-document-facades/